julienherrero/awesome-list/README.md

 - [chaquo/chaquopy](https://github.com/chaquo/chaquopy) - Chaquopy: the Python SDK for Android
 - [chubin/cheat.sh](https://github.com/chubin/cheat.sh) - the only cheat sheet you need
 - [donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.
-- [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - Generate beautiful README.md files from the terminal, powered by AI.
+- [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🚀 Generate beautiful README files from the terminal, powered by OpenAI's GPT language models 💫
 - [hartwork/git-delete-merged-branches](https://github.com/hartwork/git-delete-merged-branches) - :fire: Command-line tool to delete merged Git branches
 - [initialcommit-com/git-sim](https://github.com/initialcommit-com/git-sim) - Visually simulate Git operations in your own repos with a single terminal command.
 - [mariodujic/Android-multimodule-dependency-graph](https://github.com/mariodujic/Android-multimodule-dependency-graph) - Creates a dependency graph for an Android multimodule project.
+- [mealie-recipes/mealie](https://github.com/mealie-recipes/mealie) - Mealie is a self hosted recipe manager and meal planner with a RestAPI backend and a reactive frontend application built in Vue for a pleasant user experience for the whole family.
+Easily add recipes into your database by providing the url and mealie will automatically import the relevant data or add a family recipe with the UI editor
 - [nadermx/backgroundremover](https://github.com/nadermx/backgroundremover) - Background Remover lets you Remove Background from images and video using AI with a simple command line interface that is free and open source.
 - [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs